GOT THE FLU?

 Frequently Asked Questions

-Read FAQs related to flu and COVID-19 here.
+Read frequently asked questions about the flu and COVID-19 here.
 Learn the differences in symptoms, what to do if you feel sick, and where to get your flu shot.

 Prevention is key to tackling the flu.

 - Get your flu shot – it’s the best way to prevent the flu!
-For those in the Hamilton area, click here to find a clinic.
+Find a clinic in the Hamilton area here.

-- Wash your hands with soap and water after exposure to anyone who has fever, runny nose, coughing, difficulty breathing, or is sneezing.
+- Wash your hands with soap and water after exposure to anyone who has fever, runny nose, cough, difficulty breathing, or is sneezing.